ZachSullivan/CSCIS109A_DogClassification/Report-Models.md

 PCA is a way to find the each feature’s variability ratio to overall features variability.
 It extracts the feature which is the most variable among a given set and is orthogonal to the features already extracted.
 With the help of PCA, we can extract features that explain a certain level of variability.
 We used PCA to obtain features which explain more than 90% of the feature set variance.
 The number of features we gained is 141, which reduced the dimension enormously, compared to the original data of 16875 features.

+> It should be noted that as the image dimension size increases, so too do the number of features our PCA extracts.
+This is expected as an image of 100 by 100 pixels should produce close to 30,000 features (significantly larger than our 16,875 features).
+Our group specifically opted to reduce image dimension size as an effort to reduce the number of inital predictiors.

 ```python
     pca = PCA(n_components=2)
     pca.fit(X_train)